arjunvynipadath/docs/README.txt

   installation information.
-The "openib.conf" file contains the list of modules that are loaded when the "openibd" script is used. o The file "90-ib.rules" is installed under /etc/udev/rules.d/ o If libibverbs-utils is installed, then ofed.sh and ofed.csh are installed under /etc/profile.d/.
-These automatically update the PATH environment variable with <prefix>/bin.
-In addition, ofed.conf is installed under /etc/ld.so.conf.d/ to update the dynamic linker's run-time search path to find the InfiniBand shared libraries. o The file /etc/modprobe.d/ib_ipoib.conf is updated to include the following:
+The "openib.conf" file contains the list of modules that are loaded when the "openibd" script is used. o The file "90-ib.rules" is installed under /etc/udev/rules.d/ o The file /etc/modprobe.d/ib_ipoib.conf is updated to include the following:
   - "alias ib<n> ib_ipoib" for each ib<n> interface.
-o The file /etc/modprobe.d/ib_sdp.conf is updated to include the following:
-  - "alias net-pf-27 ib_sdp" for sdp.
-o If opensm is installed, the daemon opensmd is installed under /etc/init.d/ o All verbs tests and examples are installed under <prefix>/bin and management utilities under <prefix>/sbin o ofed_info script provides information on the OFED version and git repository. o If iSER is included, open-iscsi user-space files will be also installed:
+o If opensm is installed, the daemon opensmd is installed under /etc/init.d/ o All verbs tests and examples are installed under <prefix>/bin and management utilities under <prefix>/sbin o ofed_info script provides information on the OFED version and git repository. o man pages will be installed under /usr/share/man/.
-  - Configuration files will be installed at /etc/iscsi
-  - Startup script will be installed at:
-    - RedHat: /etc/init.d/iscsi
-    - SuSE: /etc/init.d/open-iscsi
-  - Other tools (iscsiadm, iscsid, iscsi_discovery, iscsi-iname, iscsistart) will be installed under /sbin.
-  - Documentation will be installed under:
-    - RedHat: /usr/share/doc/iscsi-initiator-utils-<version number>
-    - SuSE: /usr/share/doc/packages/open-iscsi
-o man pages will be installed under /usr/share/man/.

 ==============================================================================